caryoscelus/caryoscelus.github.io/contacts/index.md

 irc
 ---

-Registered as caryoscelus at freenode.net and afternet.org.
+<del>Registered as caryoscelus at freenode.net and afternet.org.</del>

+(after freenode disaster i didn't have time to migrate to its replacement yet)

 zeronet
 -------